strawberry-graphql/strawberry-django/docs/guide/relay.md

 between different orders.

 The drawback of cursor based pagination is that users cannot jump to a particular page immediately.
-Therefor cursor based pagination is better suited for things like an infinitely scrollable list.
+Therefor cursor based pagination is better suited for special use-cases like an infinitely scrollable list.

 Otherwise `DjangoCursorConnection` behaves like other connection classes:
 ```python